MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ### How to fix hosted capacity overage?

-When you own some hosted machines or hosted machine groups in overage, or when the hosted pool is empty, the **Fix capacity** button appears in the 'Hosted capacity insights' card:
+When you own some hosted machines or hosted machine groups in overage, or when the hosted pool is empty, the **Fix capacity** button appears in the **Hosted capacity insights** card:

 |Fix capacity - Button|
 |-------|